Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Sysmon/Sysmoninfo.md

-## To Start Sysmom (Start Powershell/CMD as admin)
+# To Start Sysmom (Start Powershell/CMD as admin):

-## Run command to accept the end-user license agreement, & Pick a config file to use that u specify:
+- Run command to accept the end-user license agreement, & Pick a config file to use that u specify:
   - Sysmon.exe -accepteula -i ..\Configuration\"Filename"

 ## Best Practices Uses Sysmon